Ingress & TLS

 |---|---|---|---|

-For most deployments, use your cluster's existing ingress controller and leave ingress.enabled: false.
+For most deployments, use your cluster's existing ingress or Gateway API controller and leave gateway.enabled: false.

 If you already have an ingress controller (e.g., ingress-nginx, Traefik, or a cloud load balancer), you don't need to enable the bundled one.
-Just set netbox.urls and the operator creates the appropriate Ingress resource.
+Set netbox.urls and the operator creates the appropriate Ingress resource (or Gateway API routes, if routing resolves to gateway mode).

 TLS Certificates